DirectXMan12/py-xmlmapper/core_reference.md

-Maps directly to a particular node, making no assumptions about its contents.  `loads` is expected to take an element and convert it into a Python value, while `dumps` is expected to take an element an a value, and return an element.
+Maps directly to a particular node, making no assumptions about its contents.  `loads` is expected to take an element and convert it into a Python value, while `dumps` is expected to take an value and an element, and return an element.
+If the element does not need to be replaced, simply manipulate and return the existing element.

 ```python
 CustomNodeValue(node_path, loads, dumps)